hufyhang/classFactory-js/README.md

 #### Abstract methods

 The below example shows how to define and implement abstract method.
+All _abstract_ methods should be defined under `this.abstract` property.

 ~~~js
 var Person = Object.classFactory(function () {